What is the Eurozone?

-All European Union countries that adopted euro as their national currency form a geographical and economic region known as the Eurozone.
-The eurozone forms one of the largest economic regions in the world.
-Nineteen of the 28 countries in Europe use the euro as their national currency and hence, it is a common national currency for a group of countries together known as the Eurozone.
+All European Union countries that adopted the euro as their national currency form a geographical and economic region known as the Eurozone.
+The Eurozone forms one of the largest economic regions in the world.
+Nineteen of the 28 countries in Europe use the euro as their national currency and, thus, it is a common national currency for a group of countries together known as the Eurozone.

-The Eurosystem is the monetary authority of the eurozone.
-The European Central Bank (ECB) exercises the sole power to set the monetary policy for the eurozone countries.
+The Eurosystem is the monetary authority of the Eurozone.
+The European Central Bank (ECB) exercises the sole power to set the monetary policy for the Eurozone countries.
 The ECB is headed by a president and a board, comprising the heads of the central banks of the participating nations.
-One of the primary tasks of the ECB is to keep the inflation in eurozone countries under control.
-Local monetary situations in the individual countries can differ from the stance of the ECB, but eurozone members are prohibited from implementing individual monetary policies.
+One of the primary tasks of the ECB is to keep the inflation in Eurozone countries under control.
+Local monetary situations in the individual countries can differ from the stance of the ECB, but members are prohibited from implementing individual monetary policies.

 The usefulness of the euro increases due to its wider use across the member countries.
-The instability and uncertainty of nominal exchange rates are much lower, as a result of the single currency use.
-Hence, the costs of transaction and hedging are low.
-There is an increase in the trade and commerce in the intra-eurozone countries without any reported diversion of trade.
-Euro works as the vehicle-currency in international trade, thereby lowering the transaction costs of residents in the economic region.
-It also helps in simplifying the international policy cooperation.
+The instability and uncertainty of nominal exchange rates are much lower as a result of the single currency use.
+Thus, the costs of transaction and hedging are low.
+There is an increase in trade and commerce in the intra-eurozone countries without any reported diversion of trade.
 Financial integration across the nations are deeper.
 With the declining cost of equity capital and bond financing, financial integration may witness a boost.
 Greater price transparency encourages lesser market segmentation and discourages price discrimination.

-Real exchange rates changed after the launch of euro and hence, the burden of adjusting fell more on the deficit countries, because they were not able to devalue.
+Real exchange rates changed after the launch of the euro and the burden of adjusting fell more on the deficit countries because they were not able to devalue.

-The freedom of choice for the citizens became limited.
-Though some costs are accrued at the time of unification, benefits are reaped as the currency gains acceptance.
 There was a consolidation of economic governance as the financial integration deepened and the circulation of the currency widened.
-Time played an important role in shaping the fiscal fate of the eurozone.
+Time played an important role in shaping the fiscal fate of the Eurozone.